canro91/canro91.github.io/_posts/2021-03-29-UnitTestingCommonMistakes.md

 }
 ```

 Every test should tell the scenario under test and the expected result.
 We shouldn't worry about long test names.
-But, let's stop naming our tests: `Test1`, `Test2` and so on.
+But, let's stop naming our tests: `Test1`, `Test2`, and so on.

-**Don't prefix our test names with "Test"**.
-If we're using a testing framework that doesn't need keywords in our test names, let's stop doing that.
+**Don't prefix our test names with "Test."** If we're using a testing framework that doesn't need keywords in our test names, let's stop doing that.
 With MSTest, we have attributes like `[TestClass]` and `[TestMethod]` to mark our methods as tests.

 Also, **don't use filler words like "Success" or "IsCorrect" in our test names**.
 Instead, let's tell what "success" and "correct" means for that test.
 Is it a successful test because it doesn't throw exceptions?
 Is it successful because it returns a value?
 Make your test names easy to understand.